csukuangfj/transducer-loss-benchmarking/README.md

 | `k2`                      | `./benchmark_k2.py`         | `./log/k2-30`                   |
 | `k2 pruned loss`          | `./benchmark_k2_pruned.py`  | `./log/k2-pruned-30`            |

-The first column show the names of different implementations of transducer loss, the second column gives the command to run the benchmark, and the last column is the output folder containing the results of running the corresponding script.
+The first column shows the names of different implementations of transducer loss, the second column gives the command to run the benchmark, and the last column is the output folder containing the results of running the corresponding script.